 This article brings discussion of the ethical potential of fiction into dialogue with the fiction of Jorge Semprun, a Spanish exile and survivor of the Nazi concentration camp Buchenwald where he was imprisoned from January 1944 to April 1945 as a political prisoner, having been captured while working for a Communist resistance network in France.
 Although Semprun’s literary output is extensive, discussion commonly gives precedence to his overtly autobiographical and testimonial works, such as Quel beau dimanche!
 (1980), L’Écriture ou la vie (1994) or Le Mort qu’il faut (2001) which present the Buchenwald experience as a clear central paradigm in which fictional elements can be easily discerned and analysed.
 Semprun’s most explicitly fictional works, as Colin Davis acknowledges, ‘are not so well known, almost to the point of being neglected’.
 Here, La Montagne blanche (1986) serves as a case study for the exploration of the ethical potential of fiction.
 It is a novel that has received more attention than some of Semprun’s other fictional works thanks to its clear references to Buchenwald and to the explicit parallels drawn between the protagonists and the author.
 But what is the value of fiction itself in La Montagne?
-Rather than pulling the work apart to search for the hidden autobiographical details, I suggest that the fictionality of this work itself, its presentation to the reader as fiction rather than testimony or autofiction, is in itself of interest.
+Rather than simply pulling the work apart to search for the hidden autobiographical details, I suggest that the fictionality of this work itself, its presentation to the reader as fiction rather than testimony or autofiction, is of interest.
 The use of fiction, as we will see, is significant in light of the author’s attempts to construct – and reconstruct – a sense of self and place in the world.
 Semprun’s use of fiction in this novel creates a site for the exchange of experiences, inviting the reader to participate in both the author’s process of self-understanding and our own.
-Fiction is not isolated from testimony and history, but nor is it synonymous with them here testimony and history may be able to make verifiable truth claims about events, fiction further invites us to share in a common imaginative world that has ethical significance for our understanding of an experience.
+Fiction is not isolated from testimony and history, but nor is it synonymous with them.
+Where testimony and history may be able to make verifiable truth claims about events, fiction further invites us to share in a common imaginative world that has ethical significance for our understanding of an experience.